Mangpu: History

 The ancient Incas, in what is now Peru, knew that the bark of a tree had miraculous property of curing Malaria.
 Carl Linnaeus established the botanical genus of Cinchona in 1742.
 Dr. Thomas Anderson, Superintendent of Royal Botanical Garden at Calcutta, started his experimental trial for cultivation of Cinchona in the Darjeeling Hills and in 1862 selected the Mungpoo hills for commercial cultivation.
 After successful establishment of Cinchona plantations at Mungpoo, it was extended to Munsong, Rongo, Latpanchar and Ambotia.

 The Directorate of Cinchona and Other Medicinal Plants started functioning in Darjeeling in 1862, initially for growing Cinchona trees and to produce the life-saving anti-Malarial drug, Quinine, from its bark.
-Later, other medicinal and specialised plants were also grown.
+Later, other medicinal and specialised plants like ipecac were also grown.

 The Nobel laureate poet Rabindranath Tagore visited Mungpoo quite often between 1938 and 1940.
 He used to stay at the residence of his protége Maitreyi Devi, who was herself a renowned poet and novelist.
 Maitreyi Devi's husband Manmohan Sen was at that time the director of the quinine factory in Mungpoo.
 The bungalow has now been converted into Rabindra Bhavan, a museum containing Tagore's photographs, paintings, writings, and other paraphernalia.
 The museum also contains furniture that was designed and carved by Rathindranath Tagore.
-Maitreyi Devi recorded the stays of Rabindranath in her book Mangpute Rabindranath, the English translation of which is called Tagore By The Fire Side.
+Maitreyi Devi recorded the stays of Rabindranath in her book Mongpute Rabindranath (রবীন্দ্রনাথ মংপুতে) ,the English translation of which is called Tagore By The Fire Side.